dpc-sdp/myvic-components/README.md

 ## Deployment

-Users of the Your Victoria components are responsible for arranging their own web hosting.
+Users of the My Victoria components are responsible for arranging their own web hosting.
 Some possible options include:

 - A Standalone Vue or Nuxt app can be self hosted on any standard web server.
 - Existing SDP Sites may be able to use the components via Drupal and Data Driven Component